 Profile

-University of Missouri researcher Dr. Jane McElroy is uncovering clues to better health.
+University of Missouri School of Medicine researcher Jane McElroy, PhD, is uncovering clues to better health.

-Much of McElroy’s work relates to individuals with cancer.
-She has documented that a growing number of patients receive a breast cancer diagnosis over the telephone.
-Additionally, she has investigated ways in which queer-identifying individuals may experience greater stress during breast cancer treatment.
-She has highlighted the fact that queer Black women experience unique struggles when diagnosed with cancer, yet little research exists on the topic.
-From interviews with family practice clinicians, she has heard about the trust they are given by their rural patients and strong need for resources to maximize cancer survivor’s quality of life and follow-up cancer care.
+Dr. McElroy is a professor of research in the Department of Family and Community Medicine.
+She studies health issues in the general population as well as among LGBTQ individuals and rural communities.
+She is co-director of the Rural Health Research Center (RHRC) and Missouri Practice-Based Innovations Network (MO-PIN) and assistant director of the NextGen Center for Influenza and Emerging Infectious Diseases (CIEID).
+Much of Dr. McElroy’s work involves primary data collection, including surveys and biospecimens, for cross-sectional and longitudinal studies.
+She has documented that a growing number of patients receive breast cancer diagnoses over the telephone and investigated ways in which queer-identifying individuals may experience greater stress during breast cancer treatment.
+Dr. McElroy has highlighted the fact that queer Black women experience unique struggles when diagnosed with cancer, yet little research exists on the topic.
+Through interviews with family practice clinicians, she has learned about the trust they build with their rural patients and the critical need for resources to enhance cancer survivors’ quality of life and follow-up care.

 Academic Information